Arches vs Canyonlands: Which National Park to Visit?

 Canyonlands may not be able to boast quite the same sheer quantity of natural arch formations as Arches National Park (though it does have quite a few), but it makes up for this with its oftentimes sparser crowds, sweeping wilderness expanses, and iconic backpacking and hiking trails.

-In fact, the “less crowded” feeling one gets at Canyonlands vs Arches could be partially due to the fact that Canyonlands has two main areas that are easily drivable in comparison to the layout of Arches that’s based around a single main artery.
+In fact, the “less crowded” feeling one gets at Canyonlands compared to Arches could be partially due to the fact that Canyonlands has two main areas that are easily drivable in comparison to the layout of Arches that’s based around a single main artery.

 In light of this, one of the best ways to spend a day or two in Canyonlands is to pick between The Needles or Island in the Sky entrances and select one or two trailheads to visit and explore while enjoying short stops at overlooks and viewpoints.